 “I can get you the entire Adobe suite at student pricing.
 It’s a lot less expensive,” I said.

 “I never heard that Adobe had a student version.
 I would have thought that Mr. Farinholdt would have told us about it.
 He’s my Digital Arts and Web Design teacher.”

 “He might feel that the parents of a lot of the kids wouldn’t be able to afford even the student version.
-If someone asks if there’s a way to get the Adobe software at a lower price, then he should tell them about it.”
+If someone asks if there’s a way to get the complete suite of Adobe software at a lower price, then he should tell them about it.”

 “He tells us about Photoshop Elements and Premiere Elements.
 The thing is, I couldn’t find Dreamweaver Elements.”

 “Unfortunately, there’s no Dreamweaver Elements, just Dreamweaver and that’s in the full set of Adobe applications.
 So, let’s get you set up with the student version of the full set of Adobe applications.”

 “How much does it cost?
 I’ll bet it’s really expensive.”